junxit/us-congress-bills-114/metadata.md

 - 2015-07-10 — Message on Senate action sent to the House.
 - 2015-07-13 — Received in the House.
 - 2015-07-13 — Referred to the House Committee on Energy and Commerce.
+- 2015-07-17 — Referred to the Subcommittee on Commerce, Manufacturing, and Trade.
+- 2015-09-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-09-08 — Considered as unfinished business. (consideration: CR H5805-5806)
+- 2015-09-08 — Considered under suspension of the rules. (consideration: CR H5804-5805)
+- 2015-09-08 — DEBATE - The House proceeded with forty minutes of debate on S. 1359.
+- 2015-09-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-09-08 — Mr. Burgess moved to suspend the rules and pass the bill.
+- 2015-09-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 2 (Roll no. 490). (text: CR H5804)
+- 2015-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 388 - 2 (Roll no. 490).(text: CR H5804)
+- 2015-09-15 — Presented to President.
+- 2015-09-15 — Presented to President.
+- 2015-09-24 — Became Public Law No: 114-51.
+- 2015-09-24 — Became Public Law No: 114-51.
+- 2015-09-24 — Signed by President.
+- 2015-09-24 — Signed by President.